serqco/qabstracts/codebook.md

   specific top-level research interests, or top-level research questions.
 - code `method:iu`:
-  information about the approach or setup of an empirical study.
+  information about the approach or setup of an empirical (or possibly purely mathematical) study.
 - code `design:iu`:
   information about the design, design process, and designed features of an artifact, such as software, a process, or a method.